 As the starting flag dropped, Sabre immediately shot his McLaren into second, past Ogonoski.
 Plaçais’ lead however remained unchallenged.
 At least at this stage.

 Behind the entire field seemed to succeed in having a pretty clean first lap until Scott Urick spun wildly in The Dip.
 Steve Parker could not avoid the spinning car and hit Scott’s McLaren hard, damaging both cars beyond repair.
-Martin Lacina also got involved in the accident, but was able to continue his race.
+Andres Adamovich also got involved in the accident, but was able to continue his race.

 Plaçais was already building a gap over Sabre in these early stages.
 Helped in doing so by the fact that Sabre had to content with Ogonoski, who was charging hard from third.